rackerlabs/technical-blog/content/blog/2020/2020-12-11-implement-azure-bastion-with-vnet-peering/index.md

 In this example walkthrough, I use the Azure portal to deploy a Bastion in a hub VNET and show you the steps to successfully establish a connection through peering to target virtual machines (VMs) that reside in spoke VNETs.
-Each has one VM in the same region as the Bastion and another in a different region.
+We will have one target VM in the same region as the Bastion and another Target VM in a different region.

 #### Creation of target VMs in each spoke VNET